Hello World

 python ./hello_world.py

-? hello!
+?
+Hello!

-I don't know the words: unknown, greet, discourse
+I don't know the words: Hi, Hi!

-? where am i?
+?
+Where am I?

-I don't know the words: loc_nonsp, place, which, pron, pronoun
+I don't know the words: I, Where

 So far, it has no vocabulary so it will just keep saying, “I don’t know the words…” to any phrases typed until we implement some.
 That’s what the remainder of the tutorial is about.

-Last update: 2023-05-16 by EricZinda [edit]
+Last update: 2024-10-25 by Eric Zinda [edit]